Queen's University Political Studies Summer Institute (QPSSI)

 The Queen’s Political Studies Summer Institute is a short-term program (less than 6 months) so depending on your citizenship, you may be required to obtain a Temporary Resident (Entry) Visa (TRV).
-The Queen’s University International Centre (QUIC) has information about the application process on the Canadian Permits and Visas page of their website.
+The Queen’s University International Centre (QUIC) has information about the application process on the Study Permits, Visas, and Residency page of their website.
 Please read through the information carefully and give yourself time to file an application.

 For students whose countries of citizenship do not require a TRV for entry into Canada, you may study in Canada at the QPSSI as a visitor and are not required to apply for a TRV.

 Air travel to Canada changed over the course of the pandemic.
 Anyone whose citizenship exempts them from the requirement for a temporary resident visa (TRV).